MagisterUnivers/TeamName-project/README.md

 <h2>Available Scripts</h2>
 <br />
 <br />
-<p>In the project directory, you can run the following scripts:</p>
+<h3>In the project directory, you can run the following scripts:</h3>
 <ul>
   <li>
     npm run start: Starts the development server on